Moodle: View and submit assignments

 Moodle Timeline with overdue assignment and Add submission button

-• Files (assignment sheet, readings, rubrics, etc.) that you need to download for the assignment
+• Files you need to download for the assignment, for example an assignment sheet, readings, a rubric, etc.

 • Open and due dates and the time remaining to submit